Facts About Rats

 To protect your home from rodents, start by sealing cracks and crevices in the foundation and install door sweeps on exterior doors.
 Make sure to store food in containers with tight-fitting lids, as rodents can chew through paper and plastic packaging.
 Regularly clean counters, floors and garbage cans, as well as declutter and organize items stored in your basement and attic to reduce the appeal of nesting sites for rodents.

-Benefits of Professional Rodent Pest Control
+What are the Benefits of Professional Rodent Control?

 Rodent problems are best dealt with by a pest management professional who has the education, equipment and skills necessary to effectively address the infestation.
 Finding and treating the house mice can be challenging, especially if there are numerous nesting sites in your attic, basement, or walls.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to eliminate the rodent infestation permanently.